bongsang/CTL-GAN/README.md

-# CTL-GAN
-CTL-GAN Paper &amp; Code
+# CTL-GAN Paper & Code

+## Collaborative Transfer Learning by GAN, A Case Study for Multiclass Classification of Dry Eye Disease

+### TBD ...